EricKim86/bens-friends/README.md

 ## Description

 An e-commerce website to purchase interesting collectables and share your collection with others.
-The simple and clean homepage with featured users and their collections.
+The simple and clean homepage showcases featured users and their collections.
 The application has an intuitive search function.

 USER STORY:

 As a fan of collectables, I want have the ability to purchase, share, and provide feedback on my collection so that others can appreciate my collection.